New Guidance On Entering the US With An Expired Green Card

 Are You A Green Card Holder Who Will Be Traveling Outside the US?

 Currently, Green Card renewals can take 8-10 months to process – or more.
 If you are an LPR and plan to travel outside the United States

 • and your Green Card is scheduled to expire in less than 12 months

 • and/or you plan to be outside of the U.S. for more than a year

 you should consult an immigration attorney.
 You need to be physically present in the United States when the application is filed. and for biometrics processing.

 Chicago Immigration Lawyer

 An experienced immigration lawyer can prevent problems before they happen, protect your rights and help you resolve your immigration problems.
 Godoy Law Office serves the entire Chicago, Illinois area including DuPage, Cook, Kane, Will, and Lake Counties.
-To get started on your case, call 630-912-0322 to schedule a consultation with one of the experienced immigration attorneys today.
+To get started on your case, reach out online to schedule a consultation with one of the experienced immigration attorneys today.